MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/push-callbacks.md

 You can subscribe to the event `Push.PushNotificationReceived` to be notified whenever a push notification is received in the foreground or a background push notification has been clicked by the user.
+The following example demonstrates how to use the event and get the push data.

 ```csharp
 // This should come before MobileCenter.Start() is called